JuliaPy/pyjuliapkg/README.md

 ## Details

-### Adding Julia dependencies to Python packages

-JuliaPkg looks for `juliapkg.json` files in many locations, namely:
-- Your virtual environment or Conda environment, if you have one.
-- `~/.pyjuliapkg.json` otherwise.
-- Every directory and direct sub-directory in `sys.path`.

-The last point means that if you put a `juliapkg.json` file in a package, then install that package, then JuliaPkg will find those dependencies and install them.

-You can use `add`, `rm` etc. above with `target='/path/to/your/package'` to modify the dependencies of your package.

 ### Which Julia gets used?

 JuliaPkg tries the following strategies in order to find Julia on your system: